-In accordance with Government Auditing Standards, we have also issued our report dated October 25, 2016, on our consideration of North Huron School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 3, 2018, on our consideration of North Huron School's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the North Huron School's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering North Huron School's internal control over financial reporting and compliance.

-NIETZKE & FAUPEL, P.C.
+Nietzke & Faupel P. C. NIETZKE & FAUPEL, P.C.
+Pigeon, Michigan